fonturbel/ColombiaBirdMorpho/README.md

 **Mirror data repository**

 Cardona-Salazar, L.J. et al. 2019.
 A morphological, reproductive, and molt phenology database for 379 bird species from the Colombian Tropical Andes. _figshare_ digital repository, [doi: 10.6084/m9.figshare.10052408](https://doi.org/10.6084/m9.figshare.10052408)

+## Terms of use

+This information is provided under a Creative Commons BY-SA license.
+Therefore, you may freely use this database but you must (i) give the appropriate credit to the authors by citing the reference above, and (ii) if you transform, remix, or build upon this data, the resulting dataset should be shared under the same license conditions.

 ![Licence](images/license.png)